raspberrypilearning/blender-snowman/en/step_3.md

 --- /task ---

-**Note**: If it looks like no new sphere has appeared, don't worry — you might not be able to see it, because it was added inside the first sphere.
+If it looks like no new sphere has appeared, don't worry — you might not be able to see it, because it was added inside the first sphere.

 You need to drag it out.